YikesItsSykes/DGCV/README.md

 ---

 ### Future Development
-The current (0.x.x) version of DGCV is a stable scaffolding, as it were, upon which a lot more can be built.
-Many additions for future updates are planned.
-Current plans include:
+The current (0.x.x) version of DGCV is foundation on which a lot more can be built.
+Many additions for future updates are planned, including:
  - Extending complex variable handling and dynamic coordinate-type conversion automations.
 The simple goal is to fully automate handling of complex variable formats, allowing input to be formatted freely with any coordinate type, with features to fully control coordinate type formatting or let the sytems automate the process.
 The current API meets this goal for interactions with DGCV's core classes, but it is not fully extended to some ancillary classes.
 For example, full coordinate conversion features are implemented for differential forms but not yet for general tensor fields.
  - Expanding libraries dedicated to specialized areas of differential geometry including, Symplect/Contact Hamiltonian formalism, CR structures, Riemannian and Kahler, Sasakian, etc.